The Most Important Thing on Social Media: Do Not Pose as, Be a Legit User

 I might even report you as spam like the guy who wrote me “I see you like x” just because I used the tag a few times.

-So now for the heroic reader I will disclose my mind boggling secret social media promotion tricks!
+For the heroic reader I will disclose my mind boggling secret social media popularization tricks!

 There are of course some techniques I use sometimes to speed up or enhance the process of being shared.
 They are pretty common sense and are in not overtly self promotional but they work.